 When can I upgrade to Windows 10?

-If you would like to upgrade to Windows 10 now, you can elect to be an early adopter by completing the Windows 7 to 10 upgrade Ask form.
+If you would like to upgrade to Windows 10 now you can request this by completing the Windows 7 to 10 upgrade Ask form.
 If successful ICT will be in touch with installation instructions.

-Before you upgrade your computer to Windows 10 you are required to back up all your personal data to OneDrive for Business (recommended) or your H:drive.
-View our file storage web pages for more information on file storage solutions at the College including storing sensitive data.
+Before your computer is upgraded to Windows 10 you are required to back up all your personal data to OneDrive for Business (recommended file storage).
+View our saving my files web pages for more information on file storage solutions at the College including storing sensitive data.

 How long is the upgrade?

 The upgrade time varies from computer to computer.
 The slower the computer and the bigger the local files are, the longer the upgrade will take.
 On average, the entire upgrade will take approximately 4 hours to complete.

 You will not be able to use your computer during this time, so ICT recommend that you set the upgrade to take place at a date and time that is most suitable for you and the ICT engineer completing the upgrade.

 How to back up data and files?

 In order to protect documents and data staff will be required to back up work to either their personal OneDrive for Business.

 If you haven’t already, ICT strongly recommend that you set up your personal OneDrive for Business on your computer as soon as possible.
 OneDrive for Business offers staff 5TB of cloud storage and means that you can access your files from any device, at any time and from anywhere.